prasu93/about-me/README.md

 - Markdown Language
 - Hyper Text Markup Language, popularly known as HTML

-People use Javascript and other languages for performing some additional action items or applying few constraints for the web pages.
+People use Javascript, Ruby and other languages for performing some additional action items or applying few constraints for the web pages.

 Links for your reference: [Markdown](https://www.markdownguide.org/basic-syntax/) and [HTML](https://www.w3schools.com/html/)